Diner owner in Queens comes to rescue of girl who was choking

-EAST ELMHURST, Queens (WABC) -- A restaurant owner in Queens is being hailed as a hero after he sprang into action to save a young girl who was choking.
+EAST ELMHURST, Queens (WABC) -- In an Eyewitness News exclusive, a restaurant owner in Queens is being hailed as a hero after he sprang into action to save a young girl who was choking.

 Jackson Hole is an old-fashioned family diner, a place where movies have been filmed and customers can have a fun time.